superoutput/python-spring-cloud-stream/README.md

     cli = Commander()

 #### Step3 Initail and register StreamSubscriber
-Like SpringApplication, *spring.config.location* is used very early to determine which files have to be loaded, so they must be defined as an environment property (typically an OS environment variable, a system property, or a command-line argument).
+Like SpringApplication, *spring.config.location* is used very early to determine which files have to be loaded, so it must be defined as an environment property (typically an OS environment variable, a system property, or a command-line argument).

+If *spring.config.location* contains directories (as opposed to files), they should end in / .
+Files specified in spring.config.location are used as-is, with no support for profile-specific variants, and are overridden by any profile-specific properties.

-    subscriber = StreamSubscriber(onMessage, '--spring.config.location=file:*{your-application.yml or your-application.properties}*')
+    subscriber = StreamSubscriber(onMessage, '--spring.config.location=file:{your-application-config}')
     cli.register(subscriber)

 ## Configuration File